OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 1. When you receive the email with the solution, publish the solution in the email in the environment.

 1. Repeat this process for all non-production environments in your infrastructure.
 If your apps are all staged to production via LifeTime, it won’t be necessary to execute this procedure in production.

+## Resolve the error for a single application

+The [IPP portal](http://www.outsystems.com/ipp/) allows you to transfer the intellectual property of modules.
+Once the intellectual property is transferred to your Activation Code, the IPP error no longer occurs.

+To transfer the intellectual property, follow these steps:

+1. Upload the application in the [IPP portal](http://www.outsystems.com/ipp/) to change the activation code.

+1. When you receive the email, publish the app received in the email in the environment.